mendersoftware/mender-docs/01.Get-started/03.Deploy-a-system-update/docs.md

 ## Step 3 - Create a Mender Artifact using the snapshot feature

-The easiest way to create system level updates is to use the **snapshot** functionality in Mender, which will create a snapshot of the full system on a currently running device and package it as a
+The easiest way to create Operating System updates is to use the **snapshot** functionality in Mender, which will create a snapshot of the Operating System on a currently running device and package it as a
 [Mender Artifact](../../02.Overview/03.Artifact/docs.md) that you can deploy to other devices.